hernanmd/BioSmalltalk/README.md

     load: #('All').
 ```

-## Troubleshoot install
+## Troubleshoot Install

-You could try the script below to install BioSmalltalk if you experience one of these exceptions:
+You could try the expression below to install BioSmalltalk if you experience one of these exceptions:

   - IceGenericError: Failed to connect to github.com: Interrupted system call.
   - IceGenericError: SecureTransport error: connection closed via error